dealhouse/Woodland-Conservation-SMB/README.md

 - You can access the wagtail admin at localhost:8001/cms, and you will be redirected to the login.

 - Check /backend/.env for current admin and password information.

+## Acknowledgments
+Several images on the website have been sourced from:

+(1) "Natural History of the French Village Conservation Woodland A Report to the French Village Conservation Woodland Committee

+by David Patriquin, Jess Lewis, Livy Fraser, Liam Holwell, Rohan Kariyawansa.
+Nov.
+2021"

+AND

+(2) iNaturalist.org

+The images are being used for education exclusively and will be individually cited before the general public views them.